ibm-cloud-docs/EventStreams/index.md

   c.
 In the **Application Services** section, select **{{site.data.keyword.messagehub}} Standard plan**.
 The {{site.data.keyword.messagehub}} service instance page opens.

-  For more information about {{site.data.keyword.messagehub}} plans, see [Choosing your plan ](/docs/services/MessageHub/messagehub085.html).

   d.
 Leave the service unbound in the **Connect to** menu and enter names for your service and your credentials.
 You can use the default values.

   e.
 Click **Create**.